manishadivy/World-cup-coffee-shopApp/README.md

 # World-cup-coffee-shopApp
-It is a project created by me in Android Java - which has a fully functional pages - Register, Login, Logout, Userpage(home-page, add catalog ,feedback,,trivia), Admin(home-page, Crud operations page )
+It is a coffee shop Appwhich is created by me in Android Java .It  has a fully functional pages - Register, Login, Logout, Userpage(home-page, add catalog ,feedback,,trivia), Admin(home-page, Crud operations page )